By now, it’s likely your company data plays an important role in powering performance and

 effective data strategy are accuracy, targeting, and personalization – all of which are

-4. Incomplete data.
+nearly impossible with inaccurate information. - Incomplete data.
 Though more data isn’t necessarily better, you need to accumulate

 enough data to yield deeper insights and generate highly tailored and relevant